 • Online: Submit a Sexual Violence and Sexual Harassment Incident Report Form

-• In Person: An in-person report can be coordinated by the CARE advocate working with the victim, or by contacting HDAPP directly
+• Appointment: An appointment to make a report can be coordinated by the CARE advocate working with the victim, or by contacting HDAPP directly

-HDAPP also offers an Anonymous Call Line for individuals who wish to raise a concern without disclosing their identity: Anonymous Call Line: 530-747-3865
+• HDAPP also offers an Anonymous Call Line for individuals who wish to raise a concern without disclosing their identity: (530) 747-3865

-When someone chooses to report sexual assault, sexual extortion, intimate partner violence, stalking, and sexual & gender-based harassment they have certain rights, including the right to have an advisor and/or support person of their choosing accompany them to their interview with campus Title IX officials.
-For more information about rights during the University Title IX reporting process, go to “Know Your Rights.”
+When someone chooses to report violence or harassment to the University, they have certain rights, including the right to have an advisor and/or support person of their choosing.
+For more information about rights during the University Title IX reporting process, go to “Know Your Rights.” - Reporting Contact Information

 Emergency Phone: 911 or (530) 752-1230